There will be many reasons

 Don't let the bad attitude linger

 Women can be highly emotional and we tend to keep mental notes of everything.
 At times, we may forgive but we truly don't forget.
 It lingers with us and as an equine professional you will find yourself having many mental discussions about the things you see and what upsets you.
-I still have these discussions with myself once in a while but, thank goodness, not as often anymore.
+I still have these discussions with myself once in a while but thank goodness not as often anymore.
 I have found that women tend to keep checks and balances where men just let it go and move on.
+When you are running a boarding business this will prove to be very challenging especially because you will see your clients often and form relationships with them.

 Becoming less tolerant is okay

-I have definitely changed over the last ten years as a businesswoman.
+I have definitely changed over the years as a businesswoman.
 I am less tolerant but have more patience at the same time.
 Is that possible?
 I believe it is.
 I have learned to be slow to speak when something is upsetting me and to really think about how I want to say it before I blurt it out.
-I also don't have time anymore for people who flat out don't want to follow the rules or have respect for my barn, property and especially other people at the barn.
+This was a process that took me a few years to learn with many mistakes along the way.
+I also don't have time anymore for people who don't want to follow the rules or have respect for my barn, property and especially other people at the barn.
 It is all part of growing as a businesswoman and it is a much needed part of becoming whole as an equine professional.

 Remember that there is a huge difference between being less tolerant and being crabby.
-You can't control how your clients are going to perceive you in certain situations and that is okay.
-I believe that when you get to the point that you don't worry as often about what your clients think of you, your job will become easier when dealing with uncomfortable conversations.
+When you don't worry as often about what your clients think of you, your job will become easier when dealing with uncomfortable conversations.
 You will also gain a greater respect for the wonderful clients you do have and they will gain a new respect for you.
 Mutual respect and growth in a business comes with many steps forward and a few steps back.
 Get ready because you are going to learn a great deal about yourself as you continue on this incredible journey as a professional horsewoman.

 Wishing you many blessings in your horse business,